webbben/memory-card-share/README.md

 Here's a brief description of each menu:

-TODO - add more details for each option
+TODO - add more details for each option if needed.